Next Generation Data Centers

 - Offer a broad ecosystem of continually developing partners

 Precast reinforced concrete:

 DATA4 buildings are made from reinforced concrete with precast elements for increased strength and resilience.
-This assembly method enables us to shorten build time to 9 months whilst guaranteeing consistent structural quality and enabling us to produce features such as single-tenant, column-free rooms with a net usable area of up to 1000 m².
+This assembly method enables us to shorten build time whilst guaranteeing consistent structural quality and enabling us to produce features such as single-tenant, column-free rooms with a net usable area of up to 1000 m².

 No raised floors:

 From the start, DATA4 was released from the constraints of raised access floors (frequently used in clean rooms) to facilitate layout.
 DATA4 therefore avoids cable clutter problems (network and low voltage cables) under the raised floor, as well as issues relating to floor load and dust.
 Cable ducts at DATA4 are fixed to the ceiling, leaving the resin-covered floors completely clear and clean.

 A ceiling plenum:

 DATA4 has patented an innovative cooling system which diffuses air via a ceiling plenum.
 Cold air is driven from the ceiling to the floor and hot air rejected by hardware is drawn into cooling cabinets located outside the computer rooms.
 With no raised floors, the air circulates freely.
 This system is designed to adapt to high-density and adjust cold air flow according to the density of each rack.